 The repair on the cellular level is a consequence of the mitochondria getting all the energy they need to speed up these processes.
-This energy that comes from the red led light therapy is used for more efficient cellular regeneration.
+This energy from the red led light therapy is used for more efficient cellular regeneration.
 As a result, both cells and tissues heal faster and better.
 That’s why, wounds, for example, heal better when you use red and infrared light therapy.

-Faster recovery as one of the benefits of red light therapy happens as a result of faster ATP production.
+Faster recovery, as one of the benefits of red light therapy, happens as a result of faster ATP production.
 When the ATP is produced due to energy that comes from red led light, it remarkably speeds up cellular regeneration.
 Also, this energizes the entire body.

 How does this all happen?
 The base of red light therapy benefits lies in its effects on the following systems:

 - Fascia – the therapeutic effect of red light energy can be carried through the fascia network to other parts of the body where it is needed.
-This, in turn, elevates the body’s capacity to communicate via this charged matrix, in a positive feedback loop.
+This, in turn, elevates the body’s capacity to communicate via this charged matrix in a positive feedback loop.

 - Gut-Brain Axis – the gut-brain axis links the emotional and cognitive centers of the brain with peripheral intestinal functions.
 Red light energy applied to the abdomen area can, therefore, influence mood and neuropsychological issues via several mechanisms.

-- Circulatory System – red light therapy has been shown to aid the function of the circulatory system and increases microcirculation of blood – one of the most recognized and well-documented effects of this therapy.
+- Circulatory System – red light therapy has been shown to aid the function of the circulatory system and increases the microcirculation of blood – one of the most recognized and well-documented effects of this therapy.